 Guide to the Loire Valley

-Loire Valley, the Royal Gardens of France
+Loire Valley, France's Royal Gardens

 Picturesque villages alternate with towns rich in art and history, while Romanesque and Gothic styles dominate in the façades and decoration of the religious monuments.
 The Loire is lined with magnificent Châteaux which combine with the luxuriant landscape and fine food and wines.